 FoodShare (Food Stamp)

 This program helps low-income individuals and families to obtain a more nutritious diet.
 FoodShare is available to families, single adults, disabled individuals and SSI recipients.
 Each household must meet income needs test.
 The FoodShare program is meant to supplement a household’s income to purchase food.
-It is not meant to provide complete monthly food purchases for a household.

 More information regarding FoodShare can be located at: www.dhfs.wisconsin.gov/foodshare/index.htm?ref=hp